-Since 1991, PWC has participated in the lead and copper sampling program as required by the Safe Drinking Water Act (SWDA).
+Since 1991, PWC has participated in the lead and copper sampling program as required by the Safe Drinking Water Act (SDWA).
 As a result, PWC implemented a corrosion control program to stop lead from the pipes and fixtures from entering the water system.
-This corrosion control program has been successful in that all of PWC's samples are well below the EPA mandated thresholds for lead in drinking water.
+This corrosion control program has been successful in that all PWC's samples are well below the EPA mandated thresholds for lead in drinking water.

-In 1997, PWC obtained reduced monitoring based on three years of sampling data that indicated our corrosion control program was effective and our system followed the requirements of the SWDA pertaining to lead and copper.
+In 1997, PWC obtained reduced monitoring based on three years of sampling data that indicated our corrosion control program was effective and our system followed the requirements of the SDWA pertaining to lead and copper.
 Since that time, PWC tests a minimum of fifty locations once every three years.
 The most recent testing was 2020 in which no lead was detected.
 Additionally, PWC collects tap water samples for customers on a requested basis.

-In 2022, PWC will begin a water system improvement project that will identify all water service lines in our distribution system and determine whether homes and businesses have any lead lines.
+In 2022, PWC began Operation Clean and Clear, a water system improvement project that will identify all water service lines in our distribution system and determine whether homes and businesses have any lead lines.
 Based on records and knowledge of our system, we anticipate there to be minimal instances of lead service lines, but we will be documenting all locations.
 Any locations within our system that we can't confirm with existing data, will require PWC and our contractors to conduct site surveys at those customer locations.

-By 2024, PWC will provide our customers a public resource for identifying properties with lead lines/plumbing.
+Site surveys will start in 2023 and by October 2024, PWC will provide our customers a public resource for identifying properties with lead lines/plumbing.
+To learn more about Operation Clean and Clear, visit faypwc.com.

-If you are concerned about lead in your water, information on lead in drinking water, testing methods, steps you can take to minimize exposure and additional information is available from the Safe Drinking Water Hotline (800-426-4791) or at http://www.epa.gov/safewater/lead.
+If you are concerned about lead in your water, information on lead in drinking water, testing methods, steps you can take to minimize exposure and additional information are available from the Safe Drinking Water Hotline (800-426-4791) or at epa.gov/safewater/lead.

-For the full report visit www.faypwc.com/water-quality-report/
+For PWC's full annual water quality report, visit faypwc.com/water-quality-report www.faypwc.com